astlinux-project/astlinux/README.md

 -------------------------------------------------------------------------------
 Linux Build System:

-Building AstLinux requires using some version of Debian/Ubuntu or RHEL/CentOS Linux.
+Building AstLinux requires using some version of Debian Linux.
-It is recommended using a version of these distros in a Virtual Machine (VM).
 A 64-bit, x86_64 build system is required.

 Using a Virtual Machine is suggested, minimal recommended configuration: